This article has links to products and services we love, which we may make commission from.

 Hotels in West Edinburgh

-West Edinburgh is fairly quiet and residential, so there are a number of bed and breakfast style accommodations here.
+West Edinburgh is fairly quiet and residential, so there are several bed and breakfast-style accommodations available.

-As well, the Holiday Inn on Corstorphine Road is served by the 12, 26 and 31 buses and the Leonardo Edinburgh Murrayfield hotel on Clermiston Road is served by the 26 bus.
+The Holiday Inn on Corstorphine Road is also served by the 12, 26 and 31 buses and the Leonardo Edinburgh Murrayfield Hotel on Clermiston Road is served by the 26 bus.

 Staying in West Edinburgh?
 Check out Corstorphine Hill for a forest walk.